-As a result of this policy, several regulations were updated to ensure effective compliance with it (the Incident and Emergency Management Regulation, Security Risk Analysis Regulation, Network and Communications Security Regulation, Cybersecurity Regulation, Supply Chain Security Regulation and Security Governance Regulation, among others).
+(These include: the Incident and Emergency Management Regulation, Security Risk Analysis Regulation, Network and Communications Security Regulation, Cybersecurity Regulation, Supply Chain Security Regulation and Security Governance Regulation, among others).

-→ Responsible Communications Regulation:
+→ Responsible Communications Policy:

-Approved in October 2018, its aim is to establish guidelines for Telefónica's actions with regard to our communication and content generation channels.
+Its aim is to establish guidelines for Telefónica's actions with regard to our communication and content generation channels.
 It is based on the principles of legality, integrity and transparency, neutrality and protection of minors.

 With regard to the principle of neutrality, we undertake to avoid positioning ourselves politically as a company and promote the right to freedom of expression within the regulatory frameworks to which we are subject.
 In our communication to customers and through advertising we prohibit certain conduct that is contrary to our Business Principles.
-Thus, in our messages and our sponsorships we do not tolerate any abuse of the consumer's good faith; violations of people's dignity; the promotion of alcohol, tobacco, drugs, eating disorders or terrorism; incitement to hatred. violence or discrimination: the execution of unlawful behaviour; or taking advantage of children's naivety.
+Thus, in our messages and our sponsorship we do not tolerate any abuse of the consumer's good faith; violations of people's dignity; the promotion of alcohol, tobacco, drugs, eating disorders or terrorism; incitement to hatred, violence or discrimination: the execution of unlawful behaviour; or taking advantage of children's naivetv.